FadyMohareb/dupless/README.md

 - Add an option to remove whole contigs if the blast hit span > threshold% of the total length.
 - Improve speed.
 - Flag regions with half the coverage but no blast hits.
-- Correct for coverage bias on beginning and end of contigs.

 ## Performances: